Cellular Telephones and Brain Tumors

-DCEG researchers have conducted a series of studies of time trends on U.S. incidence rates over the period 1977-2008 (Inskip et al., Neuro Oncol 2010), (Little et al., BMJ 2012).
+DCEG researchers have conducted a series of studies of time trends on U.S. incidence rates (Inskip et al., Neuro Oncol 2010, Little et al., BMJ 2012, Withrow et al. CEBP, 2018).
 This coincides with a period when there has been a substantial increase in usage of mobile phones in the U.S. population.
 They found little evidence for any change in rates of brain cancer overall or for glioma, the most common type of brain cancer.
 DCEG researchers plan to continue surveillance of glioma rates and changing usage patterns and technology of cell phones.

 Inskip PD et al. Cellular-telephone use and brain tumors N Engl J Med 2001.

 Frei P et al. Use of mobile phones and risk of brain tumours: Update of Danish cohort study.
 BMJ 2011.

 Interphone Study Group.
 Brain tumour risk in relation to mobile telephone use: Results of the INTERPHONE international case-control study.
 Int J Epidemiol 2010 Jun; Epub 2010 May 7.